Corbin Carroll Player Props: Diamondbacks vs. Cardinals

-On Monday, Corbin Carroll (.310 on-base percentage in past 10 games, 55 points below season-long percentage) and the Arizona Diamondbacks play the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
+On Tuesday, Corbin Carroll (.295 on-base percentage in past 10 games, 66 points below season-long percentage) and the Arizona Diamondbacks play the St. Louis Cardinals, whose starting pitcher will be Steven Matz.
 First pitch is at 9:40 PM ET.

-In his last appearance, he had two hits (going 2-for-4 with a home run and two RBI) against the Reds.
+In his last game he had a hitless performance (0-for-4 with an RBI) against the Cardinals.

 Corbin Carroll Game Info & Props vs. the Cardinals